 The photos below show some of the excellent figures which the Four Horsemen Studios have come up with.
 The details in the paintwork and sculpting are hallmarks of these designers.
 They are more intricate than the Classics but complement them beautifully.
 If you can find any of these figures, I recommend you purchase them.

 There is plenty more to see!
 A while back the Horsemen were developing a concept figure named Raven.
 That design became part of the Gothitropolis collection and was renamed Decimus Hrabban.
 A range of bird-like figures were added to that line based on the Raven shape.
 Now that design is back and is part of the Mythic Legions with a new list of characters.
 Most of the avian figures are not supplied with wings, although these can be bought separately.
 A few examples of the bird figures are shown below.
 The word 'bird' is used loosely, as you'll see.

-To finish this page I'll mention a couple of 12" additions to the Mythic Legions line.
+I'll mention the first two of 12" additions to the Mythic Legions line.
 These trolls are rather impressive!
 Well done to Four Horsemen Studios for bringing another line to life which draws on mythology and imagination in equal measure.
-I hope we see a lot more Mythic Legions figures.

 The most ambitious collection is the 2018 set called Mythic Legions: Advent of Decay.
 The selection is impressive but, despite the the imaginative designs, is too expansive and expensive to collect in one go.
 Fewer characters would have been better for a pre-order kickstarter project.

 Perhaps you're thinking that these figures don't have anything to do with the Masters of the Universe.
 Well, army-building potential for your MOTU displays aside, here are some images that might make you reconsider.
 The inspiration for Unkann, Adamonn and Keltus is obvious.